 I am a cognitive neuroscientist studying visual perception.
-Broadly, I'm interested in how our brains generate perceptual experience, and the neural dynamics that support dynamic perception.
-I study these topics using psychophysical, neuroimaging (M/EEG, fMRI), and computational modeling methods.
-I'm doing my PhD training with Rachel Denison at BU, after a foray into the field with Marisa Carrasco at NYU.
-Before then, I did my undergraduate studies at Yale.
-In the intervening years, I worked in visual design.
+How do our brains make sense of the visual world while giving rise to subjective experience?
+What neural dynamics support perception as it unfolds across time?
+I study these types of questions using psychophysical, neuroimaging, and computational methods.
+I am a postdoctoral researcher with Rachel Denison at BU, where I recently completed my PhD.
+Before then, I was an RA with Marisa Carrasco at NYU and did my undergraduate studies at Yale.
+In some intervening years, I worked in visual design.
 I like to draw many things, but am often asked to draw brains.

 Selected publications and preprints